joannakl/cs102/projects/project2.markdown

 - This class should provide a three parameter constructor that validates and sets the name, class and location of the place.

-	`public Feature (String name, String class, Location location)`
+	`public Feature (String featureName, String featureClass, Location featureLocation)`

-	Any non-empty string is a valid `name` or `class`.
-If this constructor is called with a `null` or an empty `name` or `class`, it should throw an instance of `IllegalArgumentException`  with an appropriate message.
+	Any non-empty string is a valid `featureName` or `featureClass`.
+If this constructor is called with a `null` or an empty `featureName` or `featureClass`, it should throw an instance of `IllegalArgumentException`  with an appropriate message.

-	`location` should be a valid Location object.
+	`featureLocation` should be a valid Location object.
 	If this constructor is called with a `null` argument,  it should throw an instance of the `IllegalArgumentException`  with an appropriate message.

 	There should be no default constructor.